jlink/how-to-specify-it/docs/README.md

 Every instance of a `BST` is immutable, i.e. the changing methods - `insert`, `delete` and `union` - return a new instance of `BST`.
 An empty instance can be accessed through `BST.nil()`.

-> The operations we will test are those that create trees (nil, insert, delete and union), and that find the value associated with a key in the tree.
+> The operations we will test are those that create trees (`nil`, `insert`, `delete` and `union`), and that find the value associated with a key in the tree.
 We will also use auxiliary operations: toList, which returns a sorted list of the key-value pairs in the tree, and keys which is defined in terms of it.
 The implementation itself is standard, and is not included here.
 >
-> Before writing properties of binary search trees, we must define a generator:
+> Before writing properties of binary search trees, we must define a generator ~~and a shrinker~~ for this type.
+> We use the definitions below, which generate trees by creating a random list of keys and values and inserting them into the empty tree:

 ```java
 import net.jqwik.api.Tuple.*;